abduseu/foodrocket-client/README.md

 # FoodRocket - Online Food Delivery Platform

-FoodRocket is an online food delivery platform designed to connect restaurants, volunteers, and users to facilitate the donation and delivery of food.
+FoodRocket is an food delivery web application designed to connect restaurants, delivery drivers, and users to facilitate the delivery of food.
 This project aims to provide an easy-to-use interface for users to order food from restaurants.

 ## User Features: